sjtu-marl/malib/docs/source/intro.rst

 * **Provide comprehensive multi-agent RL training interfaces**: MALib implemented abstractions of several popular MARL training paradigms, aims to accelerate the development of algorithms on, and make users focus on the development of core algorithms, not training flow customization.

-To get started, take a look over the :ref:`quick-start` and :ref:`api-doc`.
+Before getting start, please make sure you've installed MALib by following the :ref:`installation`. :ref:`quick-start` gives some basic examples.
+As for the API documentation, users can refer to :ref:`api-doc`.

 Citing MALib
 ^^^^^^^^^^^^